aceberg/aceberg/README.md

 - `Golang` app with `HTML/JS` web GUI: small, lightweight, self-hosted.
 Can be easily integrated with almost anything.
 - `Flutter` multiplatform app (`Android` and `Linux`, mostly).
 - `Bash` script, `Dockerfile` or `Ansible` playbook.
+- Any `Linux` system administration tasks.

 All prices can be negotiated.
 Please, contact me aceberg_a@proton.me

-I will continue working on Open Source projects no matter what, but I need to pay the bills, so if you can [donate](https://github.com/aceberg#donate) or want to commission your personal self-hosted app, be my guest ✨
+I will continue working on Open Source projects, but I need to pay the bills, so if you can [donate](https://github.com/aceberg#donate) or want to commission your personal self-hosted app, be my guest ✨

 ### My Open Source projects